 I acted indifferent.
 When pressed if I was happy, I replied.

-I wanted my guppy to chase me, not I him.
-I knew Enrico would put me in his safe category next to his wife if he felt I was enraptured with Mr. Supini.
+I wanted my guppy to chase me, not I, him.
+I knew Enrico would put me in his safe category next to his wife if I was enraptured with his ego and Mr. Supini.
 He would then make another conquest to replace me.

-In the parking lot, he took the dishes out of his trunk I’d left from my walk out, relieved he no longer had to hide them.
+In the parking lot, he took the dishes out of his trunk I’d left from in my walkout, relieved he no longer had to hide them.
 He had left the bottle of wine in the room.
 I told him to replace it the next time we met and drove off.

-It was as if we were married which of course we were but not to each other.
+It was as if we were married which, of course, we were but not to each other.
 It was time for an adultery divorce.

 Author Notes: An illicit relationship becomes too familiar with heat turning cold.